Best T-Mobile phones

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-There's no doubting that T-Mobile's network infrastructure is one of the best you can get in the United States, featuring nationwide high-speed 5G coverage.
+There's no doubting that T-Mobile's network infrastructure is one of the best you can get in the United States, with nationwide high-speed 5G coverage.
 However, you need one of the best T-Mobile phones to take advantage of the network and all of its perks.
 For the best performance, we suggest getting a phone that (at least) supports 5G bands n71 and n41.

 Samuel Contreras